digama0/mm0/mm0.md

 and this is the version of the theorem that is proven in the proof file.

-For definitions, the process is the same except that inferred bound variables are marked as dummy variables if possible (if they do not appear as a type dependency).
+For definitions, the process is the same except that inferred bound variables are marked as dummy variables.
 It is illegal for a bound variable in a definition to not appear as a type dependency to some other variable.

 Definition substitution
 ---